sogik/ZTalon/README.md

 See [Releases](https://github.com/sogik/ZTalon/releases).
 Download the latest version for Windows.

-To compile from source, make sure you have Python 3.12.4 or greater, and Nuitka, then run `build.bat`.
+To compile from source, make sure you have Python 3.12.4 or greater, install the necessary libraries from `requirements.txt`, then run `build.bat`. **Please note that, when building from source, you are building the absolute latest version of the code (even newer than the most recent release)**!

 ## Authors & Contributors